davidlinsley/DragonBasic/README.md

 - ECBOEM.SA (Dragon 64 32K ROM)
 - ECBO64.SA (Dragon 64 64K ROM)

+# License
+The files in this repo are for historical archival/reference/interest purposes only.
+Please see the [license](./LICENSE.md) for additional information.

+# Contributing
+Contributions are welcome to further the fidelity of the listing and source code.
+Contribution guidance may be found in the [Contributor's Guide](./CONTRIBUTING.md) stored in the root of this repo.

 # Acknowledgements
 ## Duncan Smeed
 Duncan is the author of the Dragon Data BIOS and coauthor of the seminal book Inside the Dragon.
-In early 1982 he flew to Seattle from the UK for a single day roundtrip - to the bemusement of immigration at SeaTac Airport - to pick up the BASIC source code disk.
+In early 1982 he flew to Seattle from the UK for a single day roundtrip - to the bemusement of immigration at SeaTac Airport - to pick up the BASIC source code disk from Microsoft.

 Bookending that adventure, he hand delivered the listing to the Dragon Meetup where he helped scan a majority of pages.

 ## Richard Harding
 ## Tony Jewell
 Richard and Tony organized the 2022 Dragon Meetup and Richard's A3 scanner was kindly loaned for this project.
+Richard and I have been talking about this project since the 2019 Dragon Meetup.

-They continue to unearth Dragon history which they share on the Facebook Dragon 32/64 Owners/Users group and Twitter.
+They continue to unearth Dragon history which they share on the [Facebook Dragon 32/64 Owners/Users group](https://www.facebook.com/groups/dragon32), [Twitter](https://twitter.com/HereBeDragons3) and [Richard's Dragon Data Archive](http://www.dragondata.co.uk/)

 ## Tim Gilberts
 Tim helped scan a bulk of the listing, pairing with Duncan and myself.
-At the start of the weekend he didn't know of this project, but happily sacrificed his time.
+At the start of the Meetup he didn't know of this project, but happily sacrificed his time and was a great scanning partner.

 ## Rich Turner
-While at Microsoft Rich led the publishing of the GW-BASIC source code and provided the contacts and guidance for trying to publish the Microsoft code through the same route.
+While at Microsoft Rich led the publishing of the [GW-BASIC](https://github.com/microsoft/GW-BASIC) source code and provided the contacts and guidance for trying to publish the Microsoft code through the same route.
 He is also a former Dragon 32 owner from the original era.

 ## Dave Plummer
-Dave is a former Microsoft employee who saw my plea for current appropriate contacts and used his network to secure permission for myself to publish the Microsoft source.
+Dave is a former Microsoft employee who used his network to secure permission from Microsoft for myself to publish the Microsoft source.

+## Al Kossow
+Al gave permission to host a copy of the [Motorola assembler manual](http://www.bitsavers.org/components/motorola/6800/exorciser/M68MASR_Macro_Assemblers_Reference_6800_6801_6805_6809_Sep1979.pdf) which was sourced from his [bitsavers.org site](http://www.bitsavers.org/).

 ## Cecelia, Chiara and Thea Linsley
-This project would not have been possible without the support of my amazing wife and kids to attend the 2022 Dragon Meetup.
-This also fulfilled my childhood dream - since Christmas 1984 - of visiting the former Dragon Data factory.
+This project would not have been possible without the support of my amazing family to fly 4800 miles to attend the 2022 Dragon Meetup.
+This also fulfilled a long held dream - since Christmas 1984 - of visiting the former Dragon Data factory.